majacQ/circleci-docs/jekyll/_cci2/language-python.md

 These images are extensions of official Docker images and include tools useful for CI/CD environments.

-### Add Other Services and Set Environment Variables
+### Add other services and set environment variables

 Specify additional containers for services like databases.
 Use the [`environment`]({{ site.baseurl }}/2.0/env-vars/#setting-an-environment-variable-in-a-container) key